UMD-DRASTIC/drastic/documentation/listener.md

 ### Messages
 Because the application that interacts with the ORM is running as a different process (or possibly on a different machine), normal intra-process communication will not work, so some form of inter-process or network communication is needed.
-Indigo uses MQTT for this communication, which is an example of a publish/subscribe model.
+Drastic uses MQTT for this communication, which is an example of a publish/subscribe model.
 MQTT has a central "broker" that receives all messages and forwards them on to clients who have subscribed to a topic or topics.
 In the case of MQTT, topics are a text string in the form of a UNIX-style path or URI, which defines a hierarchy.
 E.g.: